• Learning Center

 Apple: Community‑driven advocacy

-Apple builds customer advocacy by giving users platforms to share knowledge, experiences, and recommendations through communities, forums, and educational resources.
+Apple encourages customer advocacy by giving users platforms to share knowledge, experiences, and recommendations through communities, forums, and educational resources.

 This approach amplifies authentic customer voices and turns everyday users into trusted advocates without relying heavily on incentives.